Charity is a big part of the religion of Islam as per the third pillar, Zakat.

 Like Zakat, Zakat al-Fitr is an obligatory charity donation all able Muslims must pay, although that’s where the similarities between the two end.
 Below is a summary of what Zakat and Zakat al-Fitr are.

 Zakat al-Fitr is a compulsory donation made by all Muslims – regardless of age – provided they or the head of their household has food in excess of what they need.
 Only those with less than one Sa’ (equivalent to around 3kg) of staple food in excess of their means are exempt from paying Zakat al-Fitr.
 Historically, Zakat al-Fitr was donated in the form of one Sa’ of staple foods per person, but it is now more common for each person to make a monetary donation equivalent to one Sa’ of staple foods.
-The donation is typically less than £5 and must be paid during Ramadhan prior to the commencement of Eid al-Fitr prayers.
+The donation is £5 per person and must be paid during Ramadhan prior to the commencement of Eid al-Fitr prayers.

 Fitrana is another word for Zakat al-Fitr.
 It is commonly used to avoid the mix up of Zakat and Zakat al-Fitr.
 The Fitrana meaning is exactly the same as the Zakat al-Fitr meaning and is done to support those less fortunate by sharing what we have and showing compassion and solidarity.
 When you pay Fitrana, you are pleasing Allah (SWT), purifying your fortune and becoming a better Muslim whilst alleviating the pressure imposed on those who are impoverished and/or hungry.